lukehinds/fastllm/README.md

 cd infrs
 ```

-2. Set up your HuggingFace token:
+2. Set up your HuggingFace token (if you need to access gated models):
 ```bash
 export HUGGING_FACE_HUB_TOKEN=your_token_here
 ```